sbaker7/lillybot/README.md

 ###Complete List (With Todos)

+Commands for each plugin can be found on the respective plugin's README file.
+See the [plugins folder](plugins) folder for bundled plugins.

-A complete list of the commands available for Lillybot and upcoming commands can be found [here](todolist.md)
+Upcoming commands can be found [here](todolist.md)

 ---